 - Wrap it up in aluminum foil, then with plastic wrap.

-- Place inside a large freezer Ziploc bag and freeze the loaf whole for up to 3 months.
+- Place the whole loaf inside a large freezer Ziploc bag and freeze it for up to 3 months.

 Ready to eat it?
 Thaw overnight in the refrigerator and bring to room temperature before slicing and serving.